-Ready to fly back into the danger zone?
-More than 35 years after the original Top Gun, the Tom Cruise blockbuster is getting a sequel in the form of Top Gun: Maverick.
-Joining a long list of much-delayed follow-ups, will Top Gun: Maverick be able to capture the magic that its original had?
+More than 35 years after the original Top Gun, the Tom Cruise blockbuster has gotten a sequel in Top Gun: Maverick.

-1986’s Top Gun starred a young Cruise as the hot-shot pilot Pete "Maverick" Mitchell, as he and his co-pilot Goose take part in the Navy’s top fighter weapons school for elite pilots.
+In the original, Top Gun (1986), a young Cruise stars as the hot-shot pilot Pete "Maverick" Mitchell, as he and his co-pilot Goose (Anthony Edwards) take part in the Navy’s top school for elite fighter pilots.
 Maverick likes to push it to the limit, but that ends up getting him in trouble and his confidence gets shaken following a tragic accident.
 But the happy ending prevails and he saves the day and gets the girl.

 What can we expect from Top Gun: Maverick?
 Here is everything we know about the sequel.